galaxyproject/planemo/docs/_writing_tool_metadata.rst

 ==============================

 This stub of a section provides some initial documentation on tool provided metadata.
-Galaxy allows any of datasets to be discovered after a tool has been executed and allows tool's to specify metadata for these datasets.
+Galaxy allows datasets to be discovered after a tool has been executed and allows tools to specify metadata for these datasets.
 Whenever possible, Galaxy's datatypes and more structured outputs should be used to collect metadata.

-If arbitrary an number of outputs is needed but no special metadata must be set, file name patterns can be used to allow Galaxy to discover these datasets.
+If an arbitrary number of outputs is needed but no special metadata must be set, file name patterns can be used to allow Galaxy to discover these datasets.
 More information on this can be found on the `Galaxy wiki <https://wiki.galaxyproject.org/Admin/Tools/Multiple%20Output%20Files#Number_of_Output_datasets_cannot_be_determined_until_tool_run>`__.